 3. Does my company/org have the manpower to fuel our social media efforts?

 So you have your goals determined and a good tool set in place.
 Now the question is, do you have real people in place to manage social media everyday?
 All the nifty goals, tools and fancy looking channels will do you nothing if you don’t have real people engaging and responding every day.
 If you’re a small business owner, you better carve out a good 1-2 hours total per day towards your social media efforts, and if you’re a bigger brand and serious about it, either a full time hire or someone in your marketing department positioned to spend a good deal of their day contributing.
+You can make your business grow by making your account with tiktok get more followers to buy from VogueBang and talking with famous people on the platform to review your products.
 The fact is your social channels need to be vibrant, evolving places where you are continuously posting original content, sharing relevant links, and engaging with others on a regular basis.
 And for product/service based orgs, you can count on them becoming a source of leads and customer support.
 If you are serious about social, you need real people doing the work.

 4. Does company leadership fully embrace using social media to the fullest extent?